 - planning, the importance of natural and place-based infrastructure, and a focus on existing assets

-- working towards delivery of a full fibre network by 2027
+- working towards the delivery of a full fibre network by 2027

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by officials from The Scottish Government; BEIS; the Health and Safety Executive; HM Revenue & Customs; and the Office of Rail & Road.
-Also due to attend are representatives from Audit Scotland; CMS Cameron McKenna Nabarro Olswang; East Ayrshire Council; Falkirk Council; G H Johnston Building Consultants; Historic Environment Scotland; SELECT; Shoosmiths; University of Dundee; and University of Edinburgh.
+Places have been reserved by parliamentary pass holders from the Scottish Parliament, and officials from The Scottish Government; BEIS; the Competition & Markets Authority; the Department for Infrastructure, NI; the Health and Safety Executive; HM Revenue & Customs; and the Office of Rail & Road.
+Also due to attend are representatives from Argyll and Bute Council; Audit Scotland; CKD Galbraith; CMS Cameron McKenna Nabarro Olswang; Digtial Mobile Spectrum; Dumfries and Galloway Council; East Ayrshire Council; Falkirk Council; FarrPoint; Fife Council; G H Johnston Building Consultants; Historic Environment Scotland; Horizon Housing Association; Scottish Enterprise; Scottish Futures Trust; Scottish Land and Estates; Scottish Water; SELECT; Shoosmiths; South Ayrshire Council; South Lanarkshire Council; The Way Forward 2045; University of Dundee; University of Edinburgh; and Zero Waste Scotland.

 Overall, we expect speakers and attendees to be a senior and informed group including Members of the Scottish Parliament, senior government and regulatory officials involved in this area of policy, as well as representatives from construction and engineering firms, property and land developers, urban and city planners, logistics groups, business consultancies, energy companies, transport bodies, representatives of local government, resident associations, environmental groups, investment groups, law firms, and researchers in academia and higher education, together with reporters from the national and specialist media.